Range Resources Corporation [RRC] stock Upgrade by Goldman analyst, price target now $31

 Goldman have made an estimate for Range Resources Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 24, 2023.

-Range Resources Corporation [RRC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.85.
-With this latest performance, RRC shares dropped by -1.13% in over the last four-week period, additionally plugging by 9.23% over the last 6 months – not to mention a rise of 10.31% in the past year of trading.
+Range Resources Corporation [RRC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.31.
+With this latest performance, RRC shares dropped by -1.34% in over the last four-week period, additionally plugging by 8.45% over the last 6 months – not to mention a rise of 5.57% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Range Resources Corporation [RRC] shares currently have an operating margin of +54.73 and a Gross Margin at +58.79.
 Range Resources Corporation’s Net Margin is presently recorded at +21.64.